-\ Denotes a party-in-interest to the Plan.

-\\ All investments were stated at fair value as of December 31, 2016 with the exception of the Wells Fargo/BlackRock S&P 500 Index CIT (N20) fund, which is stated at contract value.
+- (1) Cost for participant directed investments is not required and therefore omitted. - \ Denotes a party-in-interest to the Plan. - \\ All investments are stated at fair value as of December 31, 2017 with the exception of the Stable Value Fund (Prudential), which is stated at contract value.